 Levi grew up on a diet of Roald Dahl and Maurice Sendak and he's influenced by a variety of artists ranging from Breugel and The Romantics to Alan Lee and Dave McKean.
 He loves clocks, writing stories and playing the banjo when no one else is looking.

 His debut picture book, The Django, based on the story of legendary jazz musician Django Reinhardt was inspired by Levi's love of music and it was shortlisted for the English 4-11 Best Children's Illustrated Book Award in 2011.
 He was voted Best Emerging Illustrator in the Early Years Awards in 2010 and won the Booktrust Best New Illustrators Award 2011.
-Levi's second book, Black Dog, was published to critical acclaim in 2011.
+Levi's second book, Black Dog, has won The Coventry Inspiration Award and the highly prized Kate Greenaway Medal 2013.
+He's also the Children's Book Winner, AOI Illustration Awards.
 He currently lives in Queensland, Australia.

 Oxford University Press